Grimjack: Publication history

 In 1990, First published Demon Knight, a stand-alone graphic novel featuring the James Twilley incarnation of Grimjack going back in time to the Demon Wars to try to change his fate.
 Although a stand-alone, the story ties in thematically with the "Demon Wars" flashback storyline taking place in issues #66–69 and Twilley appears in a panel of issue #69.

-First's Grimjack Casefiles, a reprint series covering the Starslayer back-up stories and the first issues of the Grimjack series, ran a total of 5 issues from November 1990 to March 1991.
+First's Grimjack Casefiles, a reprint series covering the Starslayer backup stories and the first issues of the Grimjack series, ran a total of 5 issues from November 1990 to March 1991.

 Following their recovering the rights to Grimjack, John Ostrander and Timothy Truman teamed up again to publish Grimjack: Killer Instinct, a 6-issue miniseries published by IDW Publishing.
 The miniseries, since reprinted in graphic novel form, serves as a prequel to the First Comics Grimjack series and shows John Gaunt's life leading up to his first appearance in Starslayer #10.
 The series met with critical acclaim for its art, storyline and original setting.
 With a script by John Ostrander and art by Timothy Truman, the series was lettered by John Workman and edited by Mike Gold.
 All of them had worked on the original Grimjack comic.
 IDW Publishing also re-issued the First Comics Grimjack run in a series of trade paperbacks under the title The Legend of Grimjack.
 As of October 2007, 8 collections have been released.

 The character was serialized in a new storyline, The Manx Cat, as a Comicmix.com webcomic in January 2011.
 It has since seen print as a six-issue miniseries through Comicmix's arrangement with IDW Comics.
 The story involves "The Manx Cat", a statuette of such a cat that at first seems to be a simple MacGuffin like the classic Maltese Falcon of the novel and films by that name, but which begins showing malevolent powers.
 The plot thickens with time travel, reincarnation, and Elder Gods.
 Like most modern comics, it features digitally-created art.